amitlan/website/_posts/2020-06-29-pg-relation-files.md

 00002000
 ```

-In fact, indexes are similarly files all the way down.
+Indexes are similarly files all the way down.

 ```
 create index on foo (a);